-Multicultural Counseling Center (MCC), was founded on February 2015, by Karla Arroyo, LCSW.
-MCC was envisioned from early beginnings as a counseling center that serves in Utah capable of offering quality and evidence-based practice mental health therapy in a clean and cozy environment.
+Multicultural Counseling Center (MCC), was founded in February 2015, by Karla Arroyo, LCSW, Ph.D.
+MCC was envisioned to be a counseling center that provides different types of services to care for mental and behavioral health offering quality and evidence-based practice services involving family and community members.

-The mission statement of Multicultural Counseling Center is to help individuals, families, and communities in their recovery by providing effective trauma-informed short-term behavioral health services under a continuum of care model.
-MCC offers a continuum of care involving therapy, case management, peer support, and skills counseling with the goal of individuals gaining the skills they need to continue to live fulfilling lives.
+The mission statement of the Multicultural Counseling Center is to help individuals, families, and communities in their recovery by providing effective trauma-informed behavioral health services under a continuum-of-care model.
+MCC offers a continuum of care model that involves therapy, case management, peer support, and skills counseling.

-We provide services to children, adolescents, and adults seeking behavioral services in the following modalities individual, couples, family, and group.
+We provide services to children, adolescents, and adults in the following modalities individual, couples, family, and group.

 ARTICLES & UPCOMING EVENTS